Community & Nonprofit Leadership • Human Development & Family Studies • Personal Finance

 After completing Phase I of the program and upon acceptance into Phase II, all Interior Architecture students must purchase a laptop computer based on minimum hardware specification and software licenses determined by the department and updated regularly.
 Students also have the option, but are not required, to purchase a laptop computer before completion of Phase I of the program.

-The Phase II application for currently enrolled UW-Madison students will be available in April 2018.
+Phase II application for currently enrolled UW-Madison students and meet eligibility requirements: Application